AI Log speaks

 Whatβs so Critical about Critical AI? at the Institute for Law Teaching & Learning Spring Conference in Philadelphia.

 A Phaedrus Moment: If Socrates was wrong, does that make LLMs all right? at Perusall Exchange.
 Notes and image credits are here.
+An essay drawn from the talk is here.

 The Boring Revolution: How AI Will Change Education and the Workplace, and Why You Might Not Even Notice at Explorance World in Montreal.
 Notes and image credits are here.
 You can watch the talk, including the Q&A, on YouTube here.